 Play-based approach involves both child-initiated and teacher-supported learning.
 The teacher encourages children’s learning and inquiry through interactions that aim to stretch their thinking to higher levels.
 Children learn best through first-hand experiences—play motivates, stimulates, and supports children in their development of skills, concepts, language acquisition, communication skills, and concentration.
 During play, children use all of their senses, must convey their thoughts and emotions, explore their environment, and connect what they already know with new knowledge, skills, and attitudes.
 It is in the context of play that children test out new knowledge and theories.
 They reenact experiences to solidify understanding.
 It is here where children first learn and express symbolic thought, a necessary precursor to literacy.
 Play is the earliest form of storytelling and it is how children learn how to negotiate with peers, problem-solve, and improvise.
 It is in play that basic social skills—like sharing and taking turns—are learned and practiced.
 Children also bring their own language, customs, and culture into play.
 As an added benefit, they learn about their peers’ in the process.

 We all have beliefs about our own abilities and potential.
-These beliefs are part of our mindset, which is so powerful it can fuel our behavior and predict our success.
-Mindset shapes our everyday lives, helping us interpret our experiences and future possibilities.
-Developing the right mindset early on is crucial for a successful, happy life.
-When kids learn putting forth effort and using the right strategies, this can help them get better at things, they feel empowered, and try harder.
+These beliefs are part of our mindset, which is so powerful that it can fuel our behavior and predict our success.
+Mindset shapes our everyday lives, and helps to interpret our experiences and future possibilities.
+Developing the right (positive) mindset early on is crucial for living a successful, happy life.
+When kids put in effort, using the right strategies, it can help them succeed, they feel empowered, and try harder.
 When they know their brains are capable of growing, they are more confident, resilient, and are not afraid to fail!

-Whether you’ve experienced the play-based method before or not, Hamptons Swim is the team to help navigate your child's swim journey!
+These key play-based elements paired with the right mindset techniques are what we at Hampton Swim believe lead to a successful, enjoyable, productive swim lesson.
+Whether you’ve experienced these methods before or not, Hamptons Swim is the team to help navigate your child's swim journey!